iamx-ariful-islam/Analyzer-Tester/README.md

 ## Notes
-For better font interface install `Ubuntu.ttf` font and that is into the file folder and also the `requirements.txt` file, lists of all the python libraries that my "**_Python Analyzer Tester_**" depends on and installs those packages from the file:
+For better font interface install `Ubuntu.ttf` font and that is into the file folder and also the `requirements.txt` file, lists of all the python libraries that my "**_Analyzer Tester_**" depends on and installs those packages from the file:

 ```bash
 pip install -r requirements.txt